 'Putting Scotland on the map' told the story of one of Scotland's most influential mapmaking firms, John Bartholomew & Son.

 Bartholomew produced well-loved maps for every occasion, and in the process changed the face of Scottish mapmaking forever.

 How maps were produced

-This exhibition brings Bartholomew's Duncan Street premises in Edinburgh back to life as we explore how the firm produced its world-famous maps.
+This exhibition brought Bartholomew's Duncan Street premises in Edinburgh back to life as we explored how the firm produced its world-famous maps.